FREQUENTLY ASKED QUESTIONS

 Can my non-cycling partner join me?

 Yes!
 NCPs (as absolutely no one calls them) are very welcome.
 There is a lot else to do in the mountains (see our home page or check out the local tourist office) or simply relax in our peaceful gardens.
-NCPs pay the same as guests on self-guided weeks.
+NCPs on tours pay the self-guided trip price.

 Do I need travel insurance?